Cuban pilot accused of downing planes from Hermanos al Rescate transferred to Miami

 The charges include conspiracy to assassinate U.S. nationals, two counts of aircraft destruction, and four individual counts of murder for the deaths of Carlos Costa, Armando Alejandre Jr., Mario de la Peña, and Pablo Morales, whose bodies were never recovered.

-The journey that took him to Miami
+The road that led him to Miami

-The process began in November 2025, when the FBI arrested González-Pardo for immigration fraud: he had concealed almost thirty years of military history when applying for immigration benefits after entering the United States on humanitarian parole in April 2024.
+The process began in November 2025, when the FBI arrested González-Pardo for immigration fraud: he had concealed nearly thirty years of military history when applying for immigration benefits after entering the United States on humanitarian parole in April 2024.

 "The evidence has always existed."